OfficeDev/office-js-docs/docs/word/word-add-ins.md

 _Applies to: Word 2016, Word for iPad, Word for Mac_

 A Word add-in runs inside Word and can interact with the contents of the document using the Word JavaScript API, which is part of the Office Add-ins programming model for extending Office applications.
-In this add-in programming model, you can use the platform and language of your choice to create a web application that hosts your extension to Word and then use the add-in's [manifest](../../docs/overview/add-in-manifests.md) to define its settings and capabilities.
+In this add-in programming model, you can use the platform and language of your choice to create the web application that hosts your extension to Word and then use the add-in's [manifest](../../docs/overview/add-in-manifests.md) to define its settings and capabilities.

 In this article, you'll walk through the process of building a Word add-in by using jQuery and the Word JavaScript API.